AliAzaz/PracticeComposeExamples/README.md

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

-In this tutorial, we'll learn root items of Scaffold widgets in detail.
-This tutorial would be little bit lengthy so stay connected.
-We are going to follow:
+In this tutorial, we'll learn root items of Scaffold in detail.
+This tutorial would be a little bit longer so stay connected.
+We are going to learn:

 * What is Scaffold
 * TopApp Bar